Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks: Performance metrics

-Within a quantum network, arrival entanglement requests are stored in a queue before being scheduled to be processed.
-This leads to the problem of determining an optimal path and scheduling these requests to minimize individual entanglement request latency and maximize the network's throughput.
-Given a constrained number of generated Bell pairs and their initial fidelity, the utilization of these Bell pairs should be optimized while ensuring that the final fidelity after purification surpasses the desired fidelity threshold.
-To evaluate the performance of different purification and scheduling schemes in solving the above problems, four metrics defined below are used: the latency and fidelity of each entanglement request, the throughput in each time slot and the Bell pair utilization rate for the whole simulation.
+In a quantum network, entanglement requests are queued before scheduling, requiring optimal path selection and scheduling to minimize individual entanglement request latency and maximize the overall successful rate of these requests.
+The utilization of Bell pairs should be optimized while ensuring that the final fidelity surpasses the target fidelity threshold.
+Performance is evaluated by four metrics: request latency, fidelity, per-slot success rate, and Bell pair utilization.